hossainmobarak/hossainmobarak.github.io/_pages/about.md

 ---
 permalink: /
-title: "academicpages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
-excerpt: "I am doctoral candidate at the University of Oxford specialising in social stratification, mobility and computational social science."
+excerpt: "I am a doctoral candidate at the University of Oxford specialising in social stratification, mobility and computational social science."
 author_profile: true
 redirect_from:
   - /about/